vrettasm/HydroModel/README.md

 The ‘-O’ option is not necessary, but it could speed up the execution of the simulation.

-The models parameters should be given in the 'input_parameters.json' file as:
+The models parameters should be given in the 'input_parameters.json' file as follows:

 ```
 { ...

   "Hydrological_Model": {
     "Name": "vrettas_fung",